 Breast milk or formula should be the only source of nutrition for about the first six months of your baby’s life – and an important source of nutrition for the first 12 months.
-Talk with your health care team and your partner about what is best for you and your family.
+Talk with your health care team about what is best for you and your family.
 You and your baby’s health care team will want to monitor your baby’s eating patterns and growth.

-Breastfeeding can be a special time for mom and baby to bond, and offers health benefits to the both.
+Breastfeeding can be a special time for mom and baby to bond, and offers health benefits to both.

 For mom, breastfeeding can: